 Inside it was no less intimidating, with the large sloping spectator stands creating a cauldron atmosphere, amplifying the cacophony of screaming parents.
 In the water, to a boy used to training in 25 yards, it seemed the wall would never come in that 50m expanse.

-I had some fantastic highs there (and was lucky enough to win county and regional titles) but also some real lows, questioning whether I wanted to continue with this sometimes unforgiving sport.
+I had some fantastic highs there and was lucky enough to win county and regional titles.
+But I also had some real lows, questioning whether I wanted to continue with this sometimes unforgiving sport.
 Regardless, I learned a lot about preparation and dealing with failure in that place, lessons I’ve taken forward in life.

 A lasting legacy

-Anyway, enough about me, I’d love to hear from other Masters swimmers about what their favourite or most memorable swimming pools are and why.
+Anyway, enough about me.
+I’d love to hear from other Masters swimmers about their favourite or most memorable swimming pools.
 Take a minute or two to pen a few sentences in the Masters Community.